muchdogesec/feeds2stix/README.md

 You can then run each script as shown in that feeds README.md file.

-Many feed rely on CTI Butler so you will want to set
+Many feed rely on CTI Butler or Vulmatch so you will want to set

 ```
 export CTIBUTLER_BASE_URL='https://api.ctibutler.com/'
 export CTIBUTLER_API_KEY='<YOUR KEY>'
+export VULMATCH_BASE_URL='https://api.vulmatch.com/'
+export VULMATCH_API_KEY='<YOUR KEY>'
 ```

 ## Github actions note